braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_users_merge.md

 ### Merging users by email (early access)
 {% alert important %}
-Merging users by email and /users/merged with mismatched identifiers are currently in early access.
+Merging users by email and /users/merge with mismatched identifiers are currently in early access.
 Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

 If `email` is specified as an identifier, an additional `prioritization` value is required in the identifier. `prioritization` should be an array specifying which user to merge if there are multiple users found.

 `prioritization` is an ordered array, so if more than one user matches from a prioritization then no merge will happen.

-The allowed values for the array are: `identified`, `unidentified`, `most_recently_updated`, and `least_recently_updated`
+The allowed values for the array are: `identified`, `unidentified`, `most_recently_updated`.

 - `most_recently_updated` refers to prioritizing the most recently updated user